Musings of a recent graduate

 Re-inventing the wheel

 Although practising with small-scale (domestic) empirical research and statistics during a masters study might make the life of a PhD student easier, doing larger scale international research introduces some additional problems, as identified in Chapter 3 of this dissertation.
+In my opinion too few of the existing PhD programs pay attention to these specific problems.
+This is not surprising, since many professors teaching at these programs do not have experience in doing international research themselves.

 In my contacts with other doctoral students, I have encountered a lot that felt they were all alone at their university/department in paying attention to international issues.
 I would therefore recommend setting up a yearly workshop/seminar for doctoral students, that introduces them in the basic problems of doing international research.
+Ideally, this should be conducted by one of the international professional organisations such as AIB (Academy of International Business) or EIBA (European International Business Academy).
+These yearly workshops would also be ideal opportunities for doctoral students to form the international networks that are so vital in doing international research.

 Although I recently started a Young Academics Email Network (a discussion group of some 25 young academics from all over the world, working in the field of international management), I soon noticed that face-to-face contacts are vital in keeping such a network alive.
 Since not all students will be able to attend such workshops, the recently published “Handbook for International Management Research” (Punnett & Shenkar, 1996), could be supplemented with a handbook/textbook that discusses more practical issues in international management research.